Mk.A Whippet British Medium Tank

-The whippet had a crew of 3 and powered by 2x 45hp petrol engines.
-While having no main gun instead it was equipped with 4x Hotchkiss machinethe guns.
+The whippet has a crew of 3 and powered by 2x 45hp petrol engines.
+While having no main gun instead it was equipped with four Hotchkiss machine guns.